Table of Contents

 Welcome to Colorado Christian University’s Nursing programs, offered through CCU’s college/school of Nursing and Health Professions.

-Our vision is to empower you to follow nursing as ministry.
+Our vision is to empower you to follow nursing as a ministry.

 We challenge our nursing degree students to become competent, compassionate, moral leaders who impact their world and transform healthcare through the uniqueness of Christ-inspired nursing practice.

-At CCU, nursing is considered to be doubling as a science and a sacred call.
+At CCU, nursing is considered to be both a science and a sacred calling.

 Official Website: https://www.ccu.edu/ccu/nursing/